Took 2 dogs to Fraisthorpe after reading your recommendation.

 Sometimes the Camping and Caravanning Club do a temporary site in a cliff-top field here, but that will certainly be without electric hook-up :( and likely without showers too.
 This is organised by Leeds DA (think the one for 2011 is finished now, though)

-You could also try the Black Bull Farm Campsite in nearby Barmston (a little further south than Fraisthorpe) - tents are accepted but there was no further info as to facilities - contact details here...
+You could also try the Black Bull Campsite in nearby Barmston (a little further south than Fraisthorpe) - tents were accepted but there was no further info as to facilities, and I don't have any info whether tent camping is still available (for 2015-16 seasons) - contact details here to find out more...

 Do let us know if you find somewhere suitable to camp - and good luck with the search!